User guide

 Note that the use of the different AR-DRG versions in the data cubes over time means that data across years may not be exactly comparable.

-Within the cubes, users can view the AR-DRG by working down from the Major Diagnostic Category (MDC) level to the surgical/medical/other partition of the MDC to the individual DRGs, as outlined below.
+Within the cubes, users can view the AR-DRG by working down from the Major Diagnostic Category (MDC) level to the Partition of the MDC to the individual DRGs, as outlined below.

 • Major diagnostic category